d3zd3z/gosure/README.rst

    limitations that would render it less useful, such as file sizes limited to 100,000 lines, and 2 year dates.

-The weave data is stored in files of the same names as above, however it is only necessary to keep the latest file, which contains the entire history.

-In order to create an initial weave file, add the ``--tag key=value`` option to the command line.
-Once this has been specified, it will be necessary to add tags to any updates (or there will be an error).
+Each delta can have arbitrary metadata associated with it.
+These values can be added with ``--tag key=value``.
+The ``name`` key will override the default timestamp name.
+It may be useful to indicate other information about when the scan was taken.
 The tags are arbitrary key/value pairs, although both should be restricted to printable characters.
-Each will also be annotated with the timestamp at the beginning of the scan.